 Since the 1990’s I have remained utterly captivated by John Thaw’s character from the television series Inspector Morse.
-Naturally flawed, aware of it but seemingly powerless to change, he was the opposite of all the heroes that covered television and mainstream cinema at that time.
-On several occasions, through the thoughtful language of screenwriters like Daniel Boyle, Alma Cullen and Julian Mitchell, he helped distill the mess of my early adult thoughts so that I could start to understand them.
+Naturally flawed, aware of it but seemingly powerless to change, he was the opposite of the typical heroes that populated television and mainstream cinema at that time.
+On several occasions, through the thoughtful language crafted by screenwriters like Daniel Boyle, Alma Cullen and Julian Mitchell, he helped distill the mess of my early adult thoughts so that I could start to understand them.
 In one episode called Second Time Around, there is a short scene between him and the wife of a suspect during which she asks him for his opinion of her husband.
 “I think he’s a man who has very strong views, and I can respect that.
 It’s his certainty that worries me.”
 A line that gave me food for thought and much to digest when I first heard it, it has stayed in or near my mind ever since.

 My relationship with social media is broadly open and occasionally sceptical.
 I find it helpful for a variety of reasons like professional promotion, personal connection, shopping and for access to the wealth of information that can be found in the form of news, opinion, special interests and local community group notices.
 In all of these, I find the quality of communication to be shaped primarily by the distance between writer and reader, and rarely helped by the anonymity that keyboards and online profiles can provide.
 In my more curmudgeonly moments, the Inspector Morse quote has always served me well in terms of validating my frustration with the online world, be it politicians telling clever lies, companies misrepresenting themselves or the indignant sounding off by individuals about whatever irritates them, be it politics, potholes, other people or dog poo.